akrisanov/akrisanov.github.io/content/pages/about.md

 Collaborative software, data processing, applied AI, and fintech are my main areas of interest.

-I'm currently a member of the engineering team at Anonos, working on privacy and data protection solutions.
+I'm currently a CTO at [planfact.io](planfact.io) SaaS, helping the company to scale its engineering team and processes for the next stage of growth.
-We research and develop the Python SDK and the cloud data anonymization platform.

 ## Past work